hdev14/hdev14/README.md

 For me, programming is the most **creativity** and **logic** field, and because of that it's possible to build anything you imagine.
 What I like the most in programming are topics about *Algorithms*, *Design of Code*, *Software Architecture* and *Tests*.

-I use **TDD** in all my projects, even for the professional ones.
+I use **TDD** in all of my projects, even for the professional ones.
 For some people it's hard to follow this methodology, but I think it's the most correct approach when you are developing tests.
 Of course, in the end, it's important to have a good test coverage regardless.

 My main programming language right now is *Typescript* (it's great to have a little bit of types in Javascript).
 But I really like the agnostic mindset of thinking that all these stuff are tools.
 I have programmed with PHP, C#, C, C++, Java and Python and I'm willing to learn more.
 So for me, programming languages, frameworks, libs are the same, tooling!